lourot/lsankidb/README.md

 `ls` for your local [Anki](https://apps.ankiweb.net/) database.

-Dump all your Anki terms in order to save them, search them, `grep` them or `diff` them.
+Dump/Print all your Anki terms in order to save them, search them, `grep` them or `diff` them.

 ```bash
 $ lsankidb